keycloak/keycloak/CONTRIBUTING.md

 The above helps us review your PR and also makes it easier for us to maintain the repository.
 It is also required by our automatic merging process.

-We also require that the commit message is prefixed with the issue number (example commit message `#12 My super cool new feature`).
+We also require that the commit message includes a link to the issue (see [Linking a pull request to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).